Understanding the Community Scale Flood Maps

 The Office of Public Works (OPW), as the lead agency for flood risk management in Ireland, is the authority responsible for the publication of the flood maps shown here.

-Local Authorities provide support to the OPW as partners on the CFRAM Programme and the capital flood risk management programme, contributing to, or in some instances commissioning, the development of the flood maps.
+Local Authorities provided support to the OPW as partners on the CFRAM Programme and the capital flood risk management programme, contributing to, or in some instances commissioning, the development of the flood maps.

 Flood Mapping – Technical Data